Vandetanib: Pharmacology

 Vandetanib is an inhibitor of vascular endothelial growth factor receptor-2, epidermal growth factor receptor, and RET tyrosine kinases.
-RET tyrosine kinases; it weakly inhibits VEGFR-3.
+RET tyrosine kinases; it weakly inhibits vascular endothelial growth factor receptor-3.

 Vandetanib is well absorbed from the gut, reaches peak blood plasma concentrations 4 to 10 hours after application, and has a half-life of 19 days on average, per pharmacokinetic studies.
 It has to be taken for about three months to achieve a steady-state concentration.
 In the blood, it is almost completely (90–96%) bound to plasma proteins such as albumin.
 It is metabolised to N-desmethylvandetanib via CYP3A4 and to vandetanib-N-oxide via FMO1 and 3.
 Both of these are active metabolites.
 Vandetanib is excreted via the faeces (44%) and the urine (25%) in form of the unchanged drug and the metabolites.

 History

 Vandetanib was approved by the FDA in April 2011, for treatment of late-stage thyroid cancer.

-Vandetanib was first initially marketed without a trade name; it has been marketed under the trade name Caprelsa since August 2011.
+Vandetanib was initially marketed without a brand name; it has been sold under the brand name Caprelsa since August 2011.

-In 2015 Genzyme acquired the product from AstraZeneca.
+In 2015, Sanofi acquired the product from AstraZeneca.